Gajanan Kirtikar

 Gajanan Kirtikar is Leader of Shivsena and a Member of Parliament (MP) from Mumbai North West (Lok Sabha constituency) in Mumbai, Maharashtra, India.
 He has been a Member of Legislative Assembly from Malad assembly constituency in Mumbai from 1990 to 2009.
-He was state minister for home in Shiv Sena-Bharatiya Janata Party Government.
+He was state minister for Home in Shiv Sena-Bharatiya Janata Party Government.

-He has been elected to the Parliament of India.
+He has been elected to the lower house of the Parliament of India.
 In the 2014 General elections (16th Lok Sabha), he defeated Gurudas Kamat, by a margin of approximately 1,83,028 votes, to win from the Mumbai North West constituency in Maharashtra.
 In the 2019 General elections (17th Lok Sabha), he defeated Sanjay Nirupam, by a margin of 2,60,328 votes.